Zeyu-Li/unity-user-guide/README.md

 2. Simply drag the music into the player object
 3. In the settings you can change if it plays on startup and if it loops

-\* note when you are playing the game, don't forget to hit unmute
+\* Note when you are playing the game, don't forget to hit unmute

 **Sounds**